ESP32DE/Boot-Linux-ESP32S3-Playground/_start_here_/medial/howto/readme.md

 on one hand you have hardware sdkconfig file for your board and on other hand you have the sdkconfig file from ESP-IDF. you load your properties file and save it as ESP-IDF file. thats the way, i hope espressif will change this one day :)

-close the menuconfig ( ESC ) and now buid run the build again
+close the menuconfig ( ESC ) and now run the build again

 **idf.py build**